Work-study and student employment

 Information on student employment at the University of Minnesota is available from the University’s Office of Human Resources:

 Work-study awards are a form of financial aid that is available to undergraduate and graduate students with financial need.
-Students must complete a Free Application for Federal Student Aid (FAFSA) to be considered for a work-study award.
-Work-study awards are included in a student’s Financial Aid Award Notice.
+You must complete a Free Application for Federal Student Aid (FAFSA) to be considered for a work-study award.
+Work-study awards are included in your Financial Aid Award Notice.

 You may be awarded work-study if you:

-- qualify for need-based aid, which is determined by your FAFSA results, and/or
+- Qualify for need-based aid, which is determined by your FAFSA results

-Graduate and professional school students are awarded work-study upon request if they have need-based eligibility and will be enrolled at least half time.
-Undergraduate, graduate and professional school students who have been awarded work-study in prior years will continue to be awarded work-study as long as they meet necessary criteria.
+If you are a graduate or professional school student, you will be awarded work-study upon request if you have need-based eligibility and will be enrolled at least half-time.
+Any undergraduate, graduate, or professional school student who has been awarded work-study in prior years will continue to be awarded work-study as long as you meet necessary criteria.